 The SVA was established to help the veteran student population to transition into the Pennsylvania Highlands Community College.

-Yes You Can is dedicated to encouraging non-traditional students and single-parents in their experiences related to returning to college.
+This club is dedicated to encouraging engagement amongst non-traditional students and single parents in their experiences related to returning to college.